Open House and Maple Sugaring Tours – March 7-8, 2020

 During Virginia’s Highland Maple Festival, we’re tapping our own sugar maple trees and boiling down the sap to make more of our fantastic Hidden Meadows maple syrup.
-We’d love for you to join us to watch the maple sugaring process, tour the camp facilities, and of course, enjoy some maple syrup on a stack of homemade pancakes.
+We’d love for you to join us to watch the maple sugaring process, tour the camp facilities, meet the directors, and of course, sample syrup straight from the source!
 This is a great opportunity for both new and returning families to visit with the directors and get a feel for life at camp.
+Information session and tours begin at 1:00 pm.
+Join us either Saturday or Sunday, whichever suits your schedule!
+RSVP is recommended, but not required.

-Join us for a Saturday afternoon in the spring to tour camp and meet the directors.
+Join us this spring to tour camp and meet the directors.
 This is a terrific time for enrolled first-time campers to get a feel for camp and start planning what to bring, as well as for those who are still deciding to explore the camp and visit with the staff and directors.
+Information session and tours begin at 1:00 pm.
+RSVP is recommended, but not required.

 First time campers come in all shapes, sizes and ages.
 As parents we understand that sending a child away to camp involves trust and confidence in the program and the people operating it.
 We take our responsibilities very seriously in providing a setting where children can grow as individuals, make new friends and experience exciting and new activities.
 Whether it be your first time away from home or your first time at our camp we welcome questions in determining if we are a good fit.
 Learn more by exploring our website, and feel free to contact us with additional questions.